smhurf/lewagon_challenges/02-Data-Toolkit/01-Data-Analysis/03-Multiple-Files-With-Pandas/README.md

 concat_df
 ```

 This method is a bit more "dumb", it just combine the two dataframes into one by **stacking** their rows.
-This might prove useful in some situation though, so worth
+This might prove useful in some situation though, so it's worth to know how to use it.

 ---